All countries →

 Nepal

-At the moment, the Nepali transport system is completely reliant on imported fossil fuels which make it vulnerable to price variations on the global market.
+At the moment, Nepal’s transport system is entirely reliant on imported fossil fuels which makes it vulnerable to price variations on the global market.
 Especially in metropolitan areas, combustion engine vehicles are contributing to poor air quality, affecting people’s health.
 Moreover, the transport sector is responsible for 36% of total annual energy sector related GHG emissions in the country.

-The Government of Nepal (GoN) has recognized the adoption of EVs as a key priority but several barriers have hindered progress in the transport sector.
-Fundamentally, policy measures to incentivize electric vihicles (EVs) are in place but the available know-how and the ability of actors to develop and enact business and financial models are insufficient.
+The Government of Nepal has recognized the adoption of EVs as a key priority, and even though policy measures to incentivize EVs have been introduced over the past years, the know-how and ability of actors to develop and enact business and financial models are insufficient.
 According to Nepal’s second Nationally Determined Contribution (2020), 20% of all public transport vehicles should be electric by 2025.

-Public micro and minibuses serviced more than 7 million passengers daily in 2019.
-Interventions towards EV adoption have so far not targeted the micro and minibus segment even though it is substantial, growing, and has the largest transformation potential of all public transport sub-sectors in Nepal.
+Public mini- and microbuses serviced more than 7 million passengers daily in 2019.
+Interventions towards EV adoption have so far not targeted the mini- and microbus segment even though it is considerably significant, still growing, and has therefore the largest transformation potential of all public transport sub-sectors in Nepal.

 Related News